Pim Balkestein: AFC Wimbledon

 On 17 July 2012, Balkestein returned to AFC Wimbledon on a permanent deal after being released by Brentford.
 Balkestein scored his first goal for AFC Wimbledon on 21 August 2012 in a 6–2 defeat by Burton Albion.
 The 25-year-old defender scored his second for the club on 12 March 2013 in a 3–1 win over Southend United.
 Having made twenty–four appearances for "The Dons" during his second spell with the club, Balkestein was released by AFC Wimbledon on 14 May 2013.

 Later career

 After being released by AFC Wimbledon, Balkestein joined Dutch Eerste Divisie side VVV-Venlo on 12 June 2013, signing a three-year deal.

 On 6 August 2015, it was announced that Balkestein had signed with German Regionalliga side SV Elversberg.
 He had his contract terminated in January 2016.
 Subsequently, Balkestein signed with Dutch Topklasse club De Treffers from Groesbeek.
-At De Treffers, he grew out to become a key player and team captain.
+At De Treffers, he grew to become a key player and team captain.
+Balkestein retired at the end of the 2021–22 season and remained at the club in a backroom capacity.